 Why Do Candidates Ghost?

-50% Exit during the interview process

-Candidates reported that during the application and interview process they did more research and changed their minds, they decided to look elsewhere even before an offer was made.
+50% Exit during the interview process process they did more research and changed their minds, they decided to look elsewhere even before an offer was made.
 Some changed their minds during an interview when they discovered that the culture and fit was not right for them.

-21% After an offer was made

-These ghosting candidates accepted another job, often from an offer they were waiting on or hoping for.
+21% After an offer was made These ghosting candidates accepted another job, often from an offer they were waiting on or hoping for.
 In some instances, the offer or work were not what they expected based on the interview.

-16% Not what was expected first month on the job

-Those who ghosted after they started the job discovered that the fit and culture were not what they expected, that the job description was not "as advertised" or they had not done enough homework to find out more about the role and the company they had joined. an offer, the key is to keep the candidate informed of the process.
+16% Not what was expected first month on the job Those who ghosted after they started the job discovered that the fit and culture were not what they expected, that the job description was not "as advertised" or they had not done company they had joined.

+an offer, the key is to keep the candidate informed of the process.
 Deliver on promises.
 If you say you will contact them by Friday - contact them by Friday even if it is just to say something like "Hey I told you I'd let you know something by today, but we have not made any decisions yet.
 We are still interested in you - can you give us a few more days?"